Out About Scotland includes affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - When heading back downhill use a low gear and avoid braking quickly.

 - If you find yourself in a skid, steer gently into it but do not panic and slam the brakes on.
-Take your foot off the accelerator and keep both hands on the steering wheel.
+Instead, take your foot off the accelerator and keep both hands on the steering wheel.

 - If you end up driving in heavy snow you can experience a white-out where your headlights are reflected back at you.
 Make sure you use dipped headlights and if the visibility drops below 100 metres put your fog lights on.